 Which means that this idea that code can optionally be transferred to the client, well, it’s not optional at all.
 It’s mandatory for extending a generic client to be able to modify remote resources.
 Only the server on which the resource lives can know how it is to be modified, so only this server can provide the code required for this kind of access.

-Now I have to jump to Fielding’s defense here, in case it seems like I’m being overly critical, and by extension, to the defense of all of the contributors to HTTP and related standards.
+Now I have to jump to Fielding’s defence here, in case it seems like I’m being overly critical, and by extension, to the defence of all of the contributors to HTTP and related standards.
 Remember how in the beginning I stressed that the REST architecture is supposed to apply to hypermedia systems?
 That’s important to recall.

 In the early web, there is a kind of implicit assumption being made that I don’t recall ever being actually mentioned.
 But the 90s were a time where this assumption was so obvious to make that I don’t think anyone ever thought of putting it in writing.
 And that assumption is that the owner/operator of a server is also the author of the media the server produces.